-- Using the School Messenger System, the secretary to the Education Department will call each family/parent/guardian to ascertain reason for absence.
-This process is Secretary to the Education Department or designee will maintain an anecdotal record of these phone calls. - If requested, Parents/Guardians will be notified to send in an excuse for the absence.
+- The secretary to the Education Department will call each family/parent/guardian to ascertain reason for absence.
+Secretary to the Education Department or designee will maintain an anecdotal record of these phone calls. - Parents/Guardians will be notified to send in an excuse for the absence. - The secretary to the Education Department will notify, via email, the Principal, Director of Education, Nurse, IEP Coordinator, Therapy Department Heads, Behavior Director, Director of QA/CC, Student Records Clerk, and Receptionist of any extended absences/extenuating circumstances about the student's absence.